 Symptoms and signs of neonatal hypercalcemia may be noted when total serum calcium is > 12 mg/dL (> 3 mmol/L).
-These signs can include anorexia, GI reflux, nausea, vomiting, lethargy or seizures or generalized irritability, and hypertension.
+These signs can include anorexia, gastroesophageal reflux, nausea, vomiting, lethargy or seizures or generalized irritability, and hypertension.
 Other symptoms and signs include constipation, abdominal pain, dehydration, feeding intolerance, and failure to thrive.
-Some neonates have vague symptoms of muscle or joint aches and weakness.
+Some neonates have weakness.
 With subcutaneous fat necrosis, firm purple nodules may be observed on trunk, buttocks, or legs.

 Total or ionized serum calcium level

 Diagnosis of neonatal hypercalcemia is made by measuring the total or ionized serum calcium level.

 Marked elevation of serum calcium may be treated with normal saline 20 mL/kg IV plus furosemide 2 mg/kg IV and, when persistent, with corticosteroids and calcitonin.
 Bisphosphonates are also increasingly used in this context (eg, etidronate by mouth or pamidronate IV).
 Treatment of subcutaneous fat necrosis is with a low-calcium formula; fluids, furosemide, calcitonin, and corticosteroids are used as indicated by the degree of hypercalcemia.